The Elder Scrolls Online: The Deadlands

 The Deadlands, released on November 1, 2021, concluded the Gates of Oblivion storyline with the introduction of the Deadlands zone.

+Firesong

+Firesong was released on November 1, 2022.
+The setting of the game is in Galen and moves forward into new areas throughout the Systres archipelago.

 Dungeon updates

 Shadows of the Hist

 Director Matt Firor said that the last DLC for 2016 would be Argonian-themed.
 Further information was later released, including the title Shadows of the Hist.
 The DLC includes two new dungeons: the Cradle of Shadows and Ruins of Mazzatun, and was released in August 2016.

 Horns of the Reach

 Horns of the Reach was announced on June 12, 2017.
-The DLC includes two new dungeons, Bloodroot Forge and Falkreath Hold, and was released on August 14, 2017 on Windows and Mac, and on consoles on August 25.
+The DLC includes two new dungeons, Bloodroot Forge and Falkreath Hold, and was released on August 14, 2017 for Windows and MacOS, and on August 25 for consoles.

 Dragon Bones

-Dragon Bones is a dungeon pack and includes two new dungeons - "Fang Lair" and "Scalecaller Peak".
+Dragon Bones is a dungeon pack and includes two new dungeons, Fang Lair and Scalecaller Peak.
 Both include cabals of necromancers, an undead dragon raised by their leader, and an awakened Dragon Priest intending to release a deadly plague.
-The pack was released for Windows on February 12, 2018, and on consoles on February 27.
+The pack was released for Windows on February 12, 2018, and for consoles on February 27.